St. Peter's Trust | Royal Free Charity

 A scientist looking at a vile of liquid inside a laboratory, he is wearing a white lab coat.
 The text reads: "St Peter's Trust: for Kidney, Bladder and Prostate Research.
 Part of the Royal Free Charity"

-How St. Peter’s Trust helps
+How St. Peter’s Trust helped

 Two surgeons performing a procedure.